D-Mona/jcl-guitar-clinics/README.md

 ![Footer](assets/images/footer.png)

+## **Planning**

+### **Target Audiences:**
+* Guitar players looking to improve their technique.
+* Guitar players or another type of musician looking to improve their knowledge of music theory and composition.
+* Musicians looking to meet up with other musicians.

+### **User Stories:**
+* As a user, I want to be able navigate the site easily and intuitively.
+* As a user, I want to understand the content on the site quickly.
+* As a user, I want to know of any monetory costs involved.
+* As a user, I want a way to interact or participate with the site.

+### **Site Aims:**
+* To provide information on the specific guitar clinic.
+* To make the user feel a connection to the site.
+* To entice the user to participate on it's social media channels.
+* To provide the user with a means of attending a clinic.
+* To offer the user a way to locate and contact clinic.
+* To provide media as a form of explanation of the site.

 ## Design

 - I originally drew rough designs on paper and decided due to time restraints that I would keep both the mobile and desktop versions pretty much the same.